0b01001001/spectree/README.md

 > How can I skip the validation?

 Add `skip_validation=True` to the decorator.

-For now, this only skip the response validation.
+Before v1.3.0, this only skip the response validation.

+Starts from v1.3.0, this will skip all the validations.
+As an result, you won't be able to access the validated data from `context`.

 ```py
 @api.validate(json=Profile, resp=Response(HTTP_200=Message, HTTP_403=None), skip_validation=True)